Political Art by the BookJohn Haber

 Material for a Film functions best as a single installation, broken only by a moment of silence.
 Partitions snake through the Guggenheim tower gallery that housed previous Hugo Boss Prize winners, Tacita Dean and Rirkrit Tiravanija.
 This time, Emily Jacir has packed it with book covers, other memorabilia, and quotes from friends.
 In a room at the back, halfway through, she stops for a second work.
 She took a .22 caliber pistol to a thousand and one blank books, which there line the walls.
 Also as part of that work, she photographed Zuaiter's bullet-pierced pages, for display by the gallery entrance.

-Reporters and artists have something in common, which helps explain the potential for political art.
+Reporters and artists have something in common, which helps explain the potential for political art and art of the Arab lands.
 They both have to ask tough questions, to listen, and to know when their work must speak for itself.
 As an emerging artist, Jacir made empathy her signature in "Greater New York," "Open House," and a Whitney Biennial.
 She asked what she could do for her subjects anywhere in Palestine, if only she could.
 She then displayed their wishes in words, images, and other scraps.
 She was breaking boundaries—in her mix of media, in the imagination of her subjects, and in choosing them from both America and the Middle East.

 An artist's reticence can allow ambiguity and other voices, as the stridency of Marlene Dumas cannot.
 It can also produce evasions.
 Does Jacir speak achingly of displacement, or does her question amount to special pleading for a right of return?
 Later she again crossed the limits of geography and media, videotaping convenience stores here and in the West Bank.
 She also reproduced in paint the email thanking her, pleading with her, and denouncing her.
 Does it resonate more now, after shrill responses on both sides to Israel's Gaza incursion, or does her silence amount to self-congratulation?